ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 **Step 4:** Checkout the revision of ZoneMinder you wish to build.

-A freshly cloned ZoneMinder git repo already points to the lastest master branch.
-If this is what you desire to build then continue to the next step.
-If instead, you want to build a release then perform the following step.
+A freshly cloned ZoneMinder git repo already points to the most recent commit in the master branch.
+If you want the latest development code then continue to the next step.
+If instead, you want to build a stable release then perform the following step.

 ::